craiig/HOTDOGSEAGULL/readme.md

 Tested on OS X but should work on anything that can run node and ffmpeg.

+Verified to work even on a Raspberry Pi when files are fully compatible (i.e. no transcoding needs to be done).

 ## Features ##
  * Uses the default media player app on the Chromecast - no need to get a developer ID or publish an app.
  * Detects which of your local files are fully compatible with the chromecast using ffmpeg
- * Optional on-the-fly transcoding that only transcodes the streams that need it.
-(I.e. audio/video that is already compatible will not be transcoded.)
+ * On-the-fly transcoding that only re-encodes the streams that need it.
+(I.e. audio/video that is already compatible will not be transcoded.).
+ * Ability to select alternative audio/video tracks when using transcoding.
  * Extremely basic UI.
 Uses templates so adding skins and customizing should be easier.
  * API so you can use transcoding and compatibility checking in your own app!
 (See below)
  * Lets you try files anyways just in case detection got it wrong.
 (Let me know when detection is wrong).